 - Many digital hearing aids do not have manual volume controls (wheels or buttons). - With most digital hearing aids, the user does not need to change the volume.
-This is done automatically through the digital circuits. - Your audiologist will show you how to use the volume control if needed. - Your audiologist may choose to turn it off (disable) the volume control if it is not needed. - Disabled: Yes No N/A
+The hearing aid does this automatically. - Your audiologist will show you how to use the volume control if needed. - Your audiologist may choose to turn it off (disable) the volume control if it is not needed. - Disabled: Yes No N/A

-How do I use the program button/switch?
+How do I use the program button or switch?

 - Some hearing aids have more than one program.
-Your audiologist will show you how to use the program button to switch between these. - Your audiologist may choose to turn off (disable) the program button/ switch if more programs are not needed. - Disabled: Yes -No N/A - Program Settings, as of (Date):
+Your audiologist will show you how to use the program button to switch between these. - Your audiologist may choose to turn off (disable) the program button/switch if more programs are not needed. - Disabled: Yes -No N/A - Program Settings, as of (Date):